FrankApiyo/PainAndSuffering/README.md

 This is a repo I created to demonstrate the suffering I have gone through trying to get a file to upload to my backend.

-I have given up and I'm going to use django for my backend
+I have given up and I'm going to use django for my backend(for now, this is not something I'd like obviously....)

 The first Issue I get is "invalid csrf token".
 I have followed this tutorial to try to fix this  https://github.com/edbond/CSRF and tried many more other things...